-Inflation measures how quickly the prices of goods and services rise over time — eroding the purchasing power of money.
+The UK Inflation Rate History is the record of how quickly prices have risen — and occasionally stalled — across more than three decades of the British economy.
 The UK's primary inflation measure is the Consumer Prices Index (CPI), published monthly by the Office for National Statistics (ONS).
-Understanding UK inflation history helps explain mortgage rate decisions, wage negotiations, pension increases, and the overall health of the British economy.
+The latest reading is 2.8% in the 12 months to May 2026, well down from the 11.1% peak reached in October 2022 but still above the Bank of England's 2% target.
+Understanding this history helps explain mortgage rate decisions, wage negotiations, pension increases, and the overall health of the British economy.

-This article provides the complete annual UK CPI data from 1990 to 2025, contextualises every major inflation event, and explains how inflation affects your shopping, rent, savings, and mortgage.
+This page provides the complete annual UK CPI data from 1990 to 2026, contextualises every major inflation event, and explains how inflation affects your shopping, rent, savings, and mortgage.
+Every figure is sourced from the ONS and cross-checked against Bank of England policy data.

-The table below shows the average annual UK CPI rate for each year.
+The table below is the core of the UK inflation rate history: the average annual UK CPI rate for each year from 1990 to 2026.
 CPI data before 1997 is reconstructed by the ONS using the historical CPI methodology.
 Source: ONS Consumer Price Inflation.

 Note: CPI (Consumer Prices Index) was formally adopted as the UK's main inflation measure in 2003.
 Earlier figures are ONS back-calculated estimates.
 RPI (Retail Prices Index) was the main measure before 2003 and is typically 0.5-1.5pp higher than CPI.